marktimlin10X/chinook-sql-analysis/README.md

 This suggests that customer value is not limited to the largest markets, and that high-spending individuals exist across a wide range of regions.

 ---
 ### 2.3.
-Customer count and average revenue by Country
+Customer Count and Average Revenue by Country
 How big is the customer base in each country and what is the average revenue generated per customer in each country?

 #### SQL Query